Taenia spp.

 Diagnosis

-- Diagnosis of infection is reached by identifying proglottids in the fecal material, eggs on fecal flotation, or PCR.
+- Diagnosis of infection is reached by identifying proglottids in the fecal material, eggs on centrifugal fecal flotation, or PCR.

 - Because proglottids are not uniformly distributed in the fecal material and eggs do not consistently float, fecal flotation alone is not a reliable means of diagnosing tapeworm infections in dogs and cats.